yeshuman-io/yeshuman-agent-stack/labs/README.md

 ## 🔗 Integration

-The UI automatically connects to your YesHuman Agent Stack.
+The UI automatically connects to your Yes Human Agent Stack.
 Make sure your agent server is running with the parallel streaming conductor node for the full experience.